haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-images.md

 Generally, product images are cached while saving the product.
 However, the `magento catalog:images:resize` command enables you to resize all images for display on your storefront.
 Situations where this could be necessary might be:

 * After you import products, which might have images of various sizes
-* If images were resized or deleted manually from {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %}
+* If images were resized or deleted manually from {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %}

 Each image assigned to a product must be resized in accordance with image {% glossarytooltip 3f0f2ef1-ad38-41c6-bd1e-390daaa71d76 %}metadata{% endglossarytooltip %} defined in a module's <a href="{{ page.baseurl }}/frontend-dev-guide/themes/theme-create.html#fedg_create_theme_how-to-images">`view.xml`</a> configuration file.
 After resizing an image, its resized copy is stored in the cache (`/pub/media/catalog/product/cache` directory).
 Magento serves storefront images from cache.